- Learn how to check battery capacity, charge cycles, usage, and real battery life in Windows from a detailed battery report.

 To generate the report you’ll need to sharpen your Command Prompt skills.
 Kidding!
 It’s very easy indeed.
 This guide works in Windows Terminal and PowerShell too.

-1. Open the Command Prompt (here’s how).
+1. Open the Command Prompt (type cmd in the Start menu).

 2. Type the following CMD command: